zentyal/zentyal/docs/en/user/jabber.rst

            resolved from the clients too.

 :guilabel:`SSL Support`:
-  It specifies whether the communications (authentification and chat messages) with the server are encrypted or plaintext.
+  It specifies whether the communications (authentication and chat messages) with the server are encrypted or plain text.
 You can disable it, make it mandatory or leave it as optional.
 If you set it as optional, this setting will be selected from the Jabber client.